Skip to main content

 What losing a parent feels like

 Losing a parent is often described as losing your foundation.
 They were the person you called when things went wrong, or the person whose approval still mattered, or the person who remembered your childhood.
-Even if your relationship was difficult, their death leaves a gap that nothing else fills.
+Even if your relationship was difficult, their absence leaves a gap that nothing else fills.

 When you had time to prepare

-If your parent had a long illness, you may have already been grieving before they died.
+If your parent had a long illness, you may have already been grieving before they passed away.
 This is called anticipatory grief, and it is real grief, not a dress rehearsal.
 You may have spent months watching them decline, adjusting to each new loss of ability, and dreading the final one.
-When the death comes, you might feel relief that their suffering has ended, and then immediately feel guilty for feeling relieved.
+When the moment comes, you might feel relief that their suffering has ended, and then immediately feel guilty for feeling relieved.
 This is one of the most common experiences in bereavement, and it does not make you a bad person.

 When it was sudden

-A sudden death, whether from a heart attack, an accident, or an unexpected medical event, leaves no time to prepare.
+A sudden loss, whether from a heart attack, an accident, or an unexpected medical event, leaves no time to prepare.
 The shock can last for weeks or months.
 You may replay the last conversation over and over, searching for signs you missed.
 You may struggle to believe it really happened.
 The trauma of a sudden loss can sometimes lead to symptoms similar to PTSD: flashbacks, hypervigilance, difficulty sleeping, and an exaggerated startle response.
 If you are experiencing these, speak to your GP.
 There is no need to manage this alone.

-Family dynamics after a parent dies
+Family dynamics after losing a parent

-A parent's death reshuffles the family.
+Losing a parent reshuffles the family.
 Old roles change.
 The peacekeeper is gone, the person who organised everything is gone, the one who held the family together is gone.
 Siblings who were close may drift apart.
 Siblings who were distant may reconnect.
 Arguments about the funeral, the will, or clearing the house can surface old resentments and create new ones.

 If tensions arise, try to remember that everyone grieves differently.
 One sibling may want to clear the house immediately; another may need more time.
 One may cry openly; another may seem unmoved.
 These differences do not mean anyone cares less.
 They reflect different coping styles, different relationships with the parent, and different emotional needs.